noah-silverberg/ngCBCT/README.md

 * ``uncert_vs_size.py`` generates line plots showing how the AUSE and Spearman correlations for the uncertainties evolve as we increase the number of samples taken from our UQ methods.
 It also includes violin plots in insets.
 You'll need the ``results`` table saved as a ``.csv`` from the ``compare.ipynb`` notebook for this.
 * ``sabotage_figure.py`` generates a figure that displays the reconstructions from each model (vs. FDK) as we modify the duty-cycle.
 * ``ddcnn_paper_figures.py`` generates a figure that displays the reconstructions from each model (vs. gated and FDK).
+* ``compare.ipynb`` there are a bunch of diagnostic figures made during the analysis done in this notebook, which are NOT paper quality.
+However, the uncertainty/error map comparison figures are also buried in this notebook (since there is a lot of code overlap).
+So look through this notebook for the figure generation blocks to do that -- note that you DO NOT need to run the whole analysis loop to actually use this (you can just run the config and function definitions, then skip to the figure generation).

 ## File Structure